Erico891/piezo-electric/README.md

 ## 🔄 Project Extensions

 Potential ways to extend the project:

-- Add solar panel integration for hybrid energy harvesting
+* Add solar panel integration for hybrid energy harvesting
-- Implement energy efficient deep sleep modes
+* Implement energy efficient deep sleep modes
-- Add data logging to SD card or cloud database
+* Add data logging to SD card or cloud database
-- Create mobile companion app using React Native
+* Create mobile companion app using React Native
-- Implement machine learning for traffic pattern analysis
+* Implement machine learning for traffic pattern analysis
-- Scale up with multiple sensor nodes along a roadway
+* Scale up with multiple sensor nodes along a roadway

 ## 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Special thanks to contributors and testers
-- Inspired by sustainable energy research
-- Built with open source technologies

 ## 📞 Contact